dancornutt/UWB-HW03-JS-PWGenerator/README.md

 ## Getting Started

 Luckily this is a static site so there isn't much set-up to do.
 You should have a decent understanding of javascript if you want to understand how the passwords are calculated.
+The deployed site is found at: [Password Generator](https://dancornutt.github.io/UWB-HW03-JS-PWGenerator/)

 ### Prerequisites